neuml/cord19q/tasks/interventions.md

 #### Highlights<br/>
 - WHO's global COVID-19 strategic preparedness and response plan 13 therefore prioritises countries with weak health systems for technical and operational support from international partners.<br/>
+- As information and recommendations about COVID-19 continue to evolve, we want to emphasize our support of the CDC and other public health partners as the appropriate source of information and guidance for health care organizations and providers.<br/>
 - These would be expected to include preparedness of equipment, staff and facilities based on learning from previous epidemics, clear public health information, relevant containment, surveillance, and reporting, and international cooperation among governments, health authorities, travel organisations and border control forces.<br/>
 - National primary care bodies can coordinate with public health leads to cascade information to practitioners, communicate with the public, and collate health intelligence from the frontline primary care.<br/>
 - But trust is a crucial support to public health systems.<br/>
-- The lessons learned from this crisis can provide insights to guide public health institutions as they implement telemedicine to increase resilience to future epidemic outbreaks.<br/>

 #### Articles<br/>
 [New regulatory strategies to manage medicines shortages in Europe](https://doi.org/10.1016/j.ijpharm.2020.119171)<br/>